 Sure, children who live in contact with nature tend to have fewer cases of asthma and allergies, but the available literature on the link between green spaces and these immune disorders is inconsistent.

-“We could take our children to nature five times a week to make an impact on microbiota and the immune system ".
+"We could take our children to nature five times a week to make an impact on microbiota and on the immune system ".

 The changes are simple, the harms are low, and the potential benefits are widespread.